MitchDuke/Ali_Tracks/README.md

 ### Media

--
+-   All images contained herein are property of the developer

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.
 -   My tutor for his support and guidance throughout the project.
--   My step children and wife for playing the game trying to break it with high scores and using their phones to test it on smaller devices.
+-   My wife for giving me the inspiration for the app and using, trying to break it with hrepeatedly completeing the challenge, resetting and using her phone to test it on devices.
 -   My friend Simon Nightingale who helped me test the project on various platforms and browsers.
 -   Tutor support at Code Institute for their support.